 If you're already drowning in admin work, workflow automation is how you get your time back — systematically.

-What Workflow Automation Actually Means for Small Businesses
+What Is Workflow Automation for a Small Business?

 Workflow automation is simple in concept: you take a process that currently requires human effort — data entry, sending reminders, routing approvals, generating reports — and let software handle it based on rules or triggers you define.